 KINE 4319.
-FITNESS AND OUTDOOR ADVENTURE ACTIVITIES EDUCATION.
+FITNESS, HEALTH AND OUTDOOR ADVENTURE ACTIVITIES EDUCATION.
 3 Hours.

 The course will provide students with theoretical health-related concepts with which they can design and apply fitness learning into various physical education settings.
 In addition, this course is designed to introduce students to outdoor and adventure education activities and adventure-based learning.
 Time will be spent on low element group initiatives and high element adventure activities.
 Prerequisite: KINE 2301 and KINE 2302.